khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

 However, you might need to use a link to the product documentation if:

-- The UI is difficult to understand without further explanation.
 - Users require information that can't be communicated in the available space.
 (For example, a list of variables that are defined fully in the documentation.)
 - The UI is part of a larger workflow.